I want to share a story of how I learned to rear Eri silkworms.

 A few minutes of deep thinking is all I needed to realize that it was a great opportunity for me to accept new challenges that would help me as well as our company to grow.
 After all, I knew that Muezart was trying to improve the livelihood of Eri silk farmers.

-Eri silk, also known as peace silk, is a specialty product of Meghalaya, a state in the North-eastern part of India, which is blessed with natural beauty and is home to several unique medicinal herbs and spices.
+Eri silk is a specialty product of Meghalaya, a state in the North-eastern part of India, which is blessed with natural beauty and is home to several unique medicinal herbs and spices.
 Did you know that the entire ecosystem of creating Eri silk products takes place in a single village.

 There is a complete circular economy of Eri silk in the villages in Meghalaya.
 Farmers rear Eri silkworms in their homes, harvest the silk fiber from the cocoons, spin yarn, and even dye and weave the yarn into stoles or scarves.
 For those who don't make many sell the cocoons and get started with rearing another batch.